vulture990/memo-App/README.md

 # memo-App
-With Flutter and Django backend Api
+With Flutter and  a custom Django API